-Pancreatic cancer specialists see and treat a high number of individuals with pancreatic cancer.
-Select the most qualified doctor to treat you.
 Comprehensive cancer centers may have the most thorough care with highly qualified doctors and specialized cancer services.
-However, you may find that a smaller local hospital also has the expert care you are looking for.
-Contact a Patient Central Associate to learn about pancreatic cancer specialists in your area.
+However, you may find a smaller, local hospital also has the expert care you need.
+Contact Patient Central to learn about pancreatic cancer specialists in your area.

 6. Learn About Treatment Options

 If an insurance claim is rejected, appeal it by re-submitting the claim.
 Every insurance company has an appeals process.
-Throughout that process, make a copy of all the paperwork that is submitted.
-Receiving the most state-of-the-art care during treatment may be a vital step toward positive outcomes.
+Keep copies of all the paperwork you’ve sent.
 If your claim continues to be rejected after multiple reviews, contact the state insurance commission.